Inverness Royal Academy: Comprehensive

 There was movement in the 1950s and 1960s (when Gaelic speaking pupils from the Western Isles were still accepted and housed in the Hostel on Culduthel Road) from fee-paying and selectivity to the status of area comprehensive in the mid and late 1970s, again on a new site.

-On 26 June 1992 the school was visited by Prince Andrew, Duke of York to celebrate its bi-centenary, with Lachlan Mackintosh of Mackintosh.
+On 26 June 1992 the school was visited by the controversial Prince Andrew, Duke of York to celebrate its bi-centenary, with Lachlan Mackintosh of Mackintosh.
 On 23 November 2009 his brother, Prince Edward, visited the school, having also visited on 11 June 2003.

 School building

 The new school building has 4 floors for a variety of subjects.
 The ground floor has the guidance base, Year head base, 4 technology workshops, P.E classrooms, 2 large games halls, the learning support department as well as the reception in the front, the canteen under the larger atrium and the cafe area under the smaller atrium.
 The first floor is home to the theatre located above the staircase in the first floor with a drama studio attached.
 The fitness suite, the dance studio, Geography, History, Modern Studies, Business Studies, Graphic Communication, Engineering Science, Music and Home Economics classrooms.
 The second Floor has the English, Gaelic, Modern Languages (French, German and Spanish) and Maths classrooms as well as a computer room and 2 unisex toilets.
 The third floor is home to the Science classrooms (Physics, Biology and Chemistry), the second computer room and Art department with four classrooms.

 The school was awarded £46 million in order to construct the new building.
 The construction commenced in summer 2014 and has since been completed.
 The pupils moved into the new school on 18 August 2016.